 Next insert charts by drag-and-drop.

-We can even download dasboard as image too.
+We can even download the dashboard as an image too.

-Thats all for this part of exploring Apache Superset and I find this tool very useful because we can create our own charts in more customized way if we are familiar with SQL.
-There are lots of features still to be explored in Apache Superset and I will try to make next example if time persists.
+That's all for this part of exploring Apache Superset and I find this tool very useful because we can create our own charts in the more customized way if we are familiar with SQL.
+There are lots of features still to be explored in Apache Superset and I will try to make the next example if time persists.
 Until then, please stay exploring our site.